In a recent study that asked 13-to-20-year-olds if they identify as “exclusively heterosexual”, less than half answered that they did.

 For anybody only mildly older than Generation Z, acceptance and even tolerance of homosexuality, transsexuality, and other non-binary, non-CIS sexual and gender identities is a relatively new concept.
 Many of us grew up in a generation that used the word “gay” as an adjective to describe something uncool, and the generations before that grew up with anti-sodomy laws and the characterization of homosexuality as a form of psychosis.

 With those societal values embedded in our collective consciousness, it’s difficult to imagine that, at least in the context of thousands of years of human history, heteronormativity is a relatively new construct.
-That is, although gay sugar daddy and gay sugar baby relationships may not have existed in the same way, the binary of “gay” and “straight” didn’t exist until strict and intolerant religious moral codes began to shape Western society and spread to the rest of the world through the process of colonialism.
+The binary of “gay” and “straight” didn’t exist until strict and intolerant religious moral codes began to shape Western society and spread to the rest of the world through the process of colonialism.

 Before that, many pre-colonial societies held more flexible and fluid definitions of gender, sexuality, and sexual relationships: